Many Americans live with some form of physical pain, due to many different underlying causes.

 - Legal in the most parts of the United States

 - Not addictive or habit-forming

-- Some use it as an alternative to addictive painkillers like Percocet
+- Some view it as a potential alternative to addictive pharmaceuticals (opioids)

 2. Multiple Sclerosis